-I recently taught a course at the IMAPS Symposium in San Diego CA on Packaging and Testing of Implanted Medical Products.
+I recently taught a course at the Packaging and Testing of Implanted Medical Products.

 Most of the packaging technology used to manufacture implanted Class III medical products such as pacemakers, cochlear implants and IPGs, was borrowed from the Military electronics industry 40 years ago.
 In general, Class III medical devices are chip and wire hybrids packaged into titanium hermetic cans.
 A lot of the in-process quality controls and screen testing is predicated upon Mil-Std-883 Test Methods.